-Hard structures like dams, sea walls, and canals have boosted coastal development, but also resulted in the loss of valuable coastal wetlands and their services.
+Hard structures like dams, sea walls, and canals have boosted coastal development but also led to the loss of valuable coastal wetlands and their services.
 Using the Building with Nature approach, we aim to catalyse a fundamental shift in coastal and delta planning.

-Seawalls for example may trigger large scale erosion, both on-site and further down the coast due to interference with currents and sediment flows.
-Such infrastructures are often too expensive to serve rural coastlines, are incapable of adapting to climate change and fail to provide the vital economic, environmental and social services that healthy wetlands provide.
+Seawalls, for example, may trigger large scale erosion both on-site and further down the coast due to interference with currents and sediment flows.
+Such infrastructures are often too expensive to serve rural coastlines, incapable of adapting to climate change, and fail to provide the vital economic, environmental and social services that healthy wetlands provide.